 Eight Credit Categories

-The eight categories used for LEED certification Toronto builders should address are:
+The eight categories used for LEED certification builders and landscapers should address are:

 A perfect score would equal all of the above for a total of 136 points.